-Laszlo Büch, a Holocaust survivor from the former Czechoslovakia, made his way to New York City after World War II.
-Within a dozen years he would take a struggling startup to icon status by reshaping the New York coffee cup to satisfy user needs.
-The epitome of Service Design.
+Within a dozen years, Laszlo Büch, a Holocaust survivor who had made his way to New York City, single-handedly transformed a struggling startup to icon status simply by reshaping the paper coffee cup.

 Burk, a salesman for cup manufacturer Sherri, came upon an idea to solve a user need by designing a disposable coffee cup that was more practical for transporting hot liquids.

 Burk, who Americanized his hard to pronounce name to Leslie Burk, was finding little success competing with the other cup manufacturers who had a lock on sales with the owners of greek diners, the bulk of buyers in the 1950s Manhattan.

 Burk figured he would need a new product to meet unmet needs, setting him off on a stakeout of coffee-drinker habits and behaviors.
 Burk would station himself outside diners for days watching hurried commutors managing scalding hot cups of coffee to take with them on the way to work.
 What he found, was that most of them wrestled with their cups, pulling out finger tabs just large enough for over-sized pinkies and managing a secure grip along crowded sidewalks.
 Besides having to figure out the tabs en route, finding one’s palms up against the too-hot-to hold paper, commuters also were manhandling their cups while jjuggling briefcasaes, newspapers and occaisionally an umbrella.